ovh/design-system/packages-new/examples/react/README.md

-# ODS React Starter application
+# ODS React Example application

-This package is a starter to show how to integrate `ODS` react components.
+This package is an example to show how to integrate `ODS` react components.
 This is a mini application made with React 16 that displays some components.

 It was made with : `yarn create react-app my-react-ods-app --template typescript`

-There is examples of uses of the different feature from `ODS`:
+There are examples of uses of the different feature from `ODS`:

 - using independent package with only one component
 - using component collection package with all components